November 18 2006 (Revised July 9, 2012: checked Nov 5 2019)

 A Variation on Research Papers: A Discipline Task Model Project

 The second strategy for making assessing learning more relevant is to rethink how we approach a course project.
 It is often easier just to do what we have always done, such as assign a research paper.
-You may want to consider a variation on a research paper that might be called a discipline task model approach.
+You may want to consider a variation on a research paper called a discipline task model approach.
 A task model engages learners in developing approaches for difficult problems.
 In other words, rather than searching out and declaiming on a topic, a discipline task model project requires learners to act as a discipline practitioner might act, and develop ideas and strategies for difficult problems.

 What is a discipline task model approach?
 A discipline task model approach describes the required features and characteristics of a project, a learner’s creative response, but leaves the processes, tools and strategies open.

 This was the strategy used in an NSF-funded project called “The Global Challenge” (Gibson, 2006).
-In this project, originally designed for high-schoolers, students are given the raw materials for the project, but working in a team of three, two high-schoolers and an advisor, collaborate with international counterparts from October to May to address global climate change.
+In this project, originally designed for high-schoolers, students are given the raw materials for the project, but working in a team of three — two high-schoolers and an advisor — collaborate with international counterparts from October to May to address global climate change.

 This type of project design opens up the assessment project to support wide-ranging discovery, teamwork, and analysis.
 It can be a project in which learners are not assigned to solve a problem for which we have known answers and ready responses; but rather a project that is of social, economic and global significance for which we need innovative, creative thinking.

 How is that different from many other course projects?
 I suspect that this difference cycles us back closer to the model of apprenticeship.
-With these types of more open course projects, faculty are responding, learning and guiding learners in their particular areas of interest within our particular discipline domain.
+With these types of course projects, faculty are responding, learning and guiding learners in their particular areas of interest within a particular discipline domain.
 This means that faculty are stretching as well.
 By the time the learners reach the point at which they are sharing and submitting their projects, the assessment is almost complete as well.